Nelkeys/nacos-aksuchapter-app/NACOS AKSU App.md

 ## Technologies Used

-The AK22 Class App is built using the following technologies:
+The NACOS AKSU Class App is built using the following technologies:

 - HTML
 - CSS